 - Disease-modifying antirheumatic drugs (DMARDs), which slow the progression of psoriatic arthritis and save the joints and other tissues from permanent damage.
 Common DMARDs include methotrexate (Trexall), leflunomide (Arava) and sulfasalazine (Azulfidine).

 - Targeted synthetic DMARDs, which decrease inflammation by blocking the action of an enzyme, phosphodiesterase 4 (PDE4), in inflammatory cells.
-The oral medication apremilast (Otezla) is an example.
+The oral medication apremilast (Otezla), taken by mouth, is an example.

 Biological DMARDs, which target the signals between the cells of the immune system involved in inflammation.
 Biological DMARDs include tumor necrosis factor-alpha (TNF-alpha) inhibitors, such as etanercept (Enbrel), adalimumab (Humira), infliximab (Remicade), certolizumab (Cimzia) and golimumab (Simponi).
 Other biological DMARDs include ustekinumab (Stelara), secukinumab (Cosentyx), ixekizumab (Taltz) and abatacept (Orencia).

 These medications are either injected under the skin or infused through an IV.
 You can learn how to do the injections under the skin on your own.
 Your doctor will probably do the infusion in the office, hospital or an outpatient infusion facility.

 - Steroid injections in an affected joint, which reduce inflammation quickly.

 - Joint replacement surgery, which replaces severely damaged joints with artificial ones made of metal and plastic.

 Lifestyle choices also can influence pain.
 To reduce pain:

 - Shed excess weight to ease joint strain.
 Limit calories and choose lean proteins, whole grains, and plenty of fruits and veggies.